leftclickben/event-sourced-patience/integration-test/README.md

 npm install
 ```

-You will also need an AWS account to run the tests, and if you are not using the default profile, have the `AWS_PROFILE` environment variable set correctly.
-You must also configure `AWS_REGION`.
+You will also need an AWS account to run the tests.

 ## Running the tests